Nested resources

 When defining the "New Ticket" link, you used a nested routing

-—rather than a standard routing helper such as
+helper—new_project_ticket_path—rather than a standard routing helper such as

-, because you want to create a new ticket for a given
+new_ticket_path, because you want to create a new ticket for a given

 project.
 Both helpers work in a similar fashion, except the nested routing

-helper always takes at least one argument: the Project
+helper always takes at least one argument: the Project object that the ticket

 belongs to.
 This is the object you’re nested inside.
 The route to any

-ticket URL is always scoped by /projects/:id
+ticket URL is always scoped by /projects/:id in your application.
+This helper

-and its brethren are defined by changing this line in config/routes.rb
+and its brethren are defined by changing this line in config/routes.rb:

 resources :projects